LiePingWei/find-my-ncs/doc/samples.rst

    The Release configuration disables logging in the sample.

-.. _samples_buidling:
+.. _samples_building:

 Building and running a sample
 =============================

 .. note::
+   Configure your MFi product plan in a Find My sample before building and running it.
-   Provision your development kit with a HEX file containing the MFi tokens before running any Find My samples.
+   Then, provision your development kit with a HEX file containing the MFi tokens that belong to your plan.
-   See :ref:`provision` to learn how to generate the HEX file.
+   See :ref:`find_my_pairing` for more details.

 To build a Find My sample, complete the following steps: